Inference From Visible Information And Background Knowledge: Conclusions

 \section{Conclusions}

-This work gives a detailed examination of disclosure of query results from schemas with hidden relations, where disclosure arises from the presence of constraints in expressive integrity constraint languages.
-In future work we will look at mechanisms for ``restricted access'' that are finer-grained than just exposing the full contents of a subset of the schema relations, such as language-based restrictions (user can pose queries within a certain language).
+This work gives a detailed examination of inference of information from complete knowledge about a subset of the signature coupled with background knowledge about the full signature.
+Both the information and the background knowledge are expressed by logical sentences.
+In future work we will look at mechanisms for ``restricted access'' that are finer-grained than just exposing the full contents of a subset of the schema relations.
+One such mechanism consists language-based restrictions -- the ability to evaluate open formulas over the schemas in a fragment of the logic.
+Another mechanism consists of functional interfaces -- for example, the ``access method'' interfaces studied in works such as \cite{thebook,ustods}.